Skip to content

 Shift left, <<

-Binary double greater than (bitwise shift left) operator << returns an integer which binary representation is the left operand value shifted by the right operand number of bits to the left.
-Excess bits shifted off to the left are discarded, and zero bits are shifted in from the right.
-This is a more effective way to multiply the left operand by 2n2^n, where nn is equal to the right operand.
-Going beyond the maximum value of an Int will result in an error with exit code 4: Integer overflow.
+The binary double less-than (bitwise shift left) operator << returns an integer whose binary representation is the left operand value shifted to the left by the number of bits specified by the right operand.
+Excess bits shifted off from the left are discarded, and zero bits are shifted in from the right.
+This is a more efficient way to multiply the left operand by 2n2^n, where nn is equal to the right operand.
+Exceeding the maximum value of an Int will result in an error with exit code 4: Integer overflow.

 Can only be applied to values of type Int: